fabiopalumbo/test-agilemonkeys/terraform/README.md

 This architecture builds and includes the following components:

-* Web app
+1 Web app
-** A typical modern application might include both a website and one or more RESTful web APIs.
+ * A typical modern application might include both a website and one or more RESTful web APIs.
 A web API might be consumed by browser clients through AJAX, by native client applications, or by server-side applications.
 For considerations on designing web APIs, see API design guidance.

-* Front Door
+2 Front Door
-** Front Door is a layer 7 load balancer.
+ * Front Door is a layer 7 load balancer.
 In this architecture, it routes HTTP requests to the web front end.
 Front Door also provides a web application firewall (WAF) that protects the application from common exploits and vulnerabilities.

-* VM instance with ASG
+3 VM instance with ASG
-** Legacy process will be handled and deployed in a VM instance with an ASG attached to it, ASG scaling rule will be base on CPU consumption.
+ * Legacy process will be handled and deployed in a VM instance with an ASG attached to it, ASG scaling rule will be base on CPU consumption.

-* Database
+4 Database
-** a Azure SQL instance will be deployed, and a Data Migration plan to Mirror the current Schema to the new DB.
+ * a Azure SQL instance will be deployed, and a Data Migration plan to Mirror the current Schema to the new DB.
 Optimizing Cost

-* Queue
+5 Queue
-** In the architecture shown here, the application queues background tasks by putting a message onto an Azure Queue storage queue.
+ * In the architecture shown here, the application queues background tasks by putting a message onto an Azure Queue storage queue.
 The message triggers a the process app.
 Alternatively, we can use Service Bus queues.

-* CDN
+6 CDN
-** Use Azure Content Delivery Network (CDN) to cache publicly available content for lower latency and faster delivery of content.
+ * Use Azure Content Delivery Network (CDN) to cache publicly available content for lower latency and faster delivery of content.

-* Data storage
+7 Data storage
-** Blobl Storage for CDN static files
+ * Blobl Storage for CDN static files

-* Azure DNS
+8 Azure DNS
-** Azure DNS is a hosting service for DNS domains, providing name resolution using Microsoft Azure infrastructure.
+ * Azure DNS is a hosting service for DNS domains, providing name resolution using Microsoft Azure infrastructure.
 By hosting your domains in Azure, you can manage your DNS records using the same credentials, APIs, tools, and billing as your other Azure services.

-* Express Route
+9 Express Route
-** Will be user to handle conenction with On-premise core applications withouth going to the public layer, enforcing security.
+ * Will be user to handle conenction with On-premise core applications withouth going to the public layer, enforcing security.

-* Cache
+10 Cache
-**  Store semi-static data in Azure Cache for Redis from routine calls to Core process.
+*  Store semi-static data in Azure Cache for Redis from routine calls to Core process.

 ## Apply